shaloo/docs.arcana/docs/faq/faq-auth.md

       If you need to completely disable the {{config.extra.arcana.wallet_name}} feature in the app, you can request a private build of the {{config.extra.arcana.wallet_name}} by [contacting {{config.extra.arcana.company_name}}]({{page.meta.arcana.root_rel_path}}/support/index.md) with the use case details.

-??? an-faq "Will the Arcana Network's distributed key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?"
+??? an-faq "Will the {{config.extra.arcana.company_name}} Network's distributed key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?"

       No.

-      Arcana's [ADKG]({{page.meta.arcana.root_rel_path}}/concepts/adkg.md) algorithm can still generate the key using the key shares from the other nodes that are accessible.
+      {{config.extra.arcana.company_name}}'s [ADKG]({{page.meta.arcana.root_rel_path}}/concepts/adkg.md) algorithm can still generate the key using the key shares from the other nodes that are accessible.
 The algorithm is designed to tolerate a certain number of nodes being inaccessible, depending on the total number of participating nodes.
-For more details, see [Arcana's Technical Whitepaper](https://www.notion.so/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08).
+For more details, see [{{config.extra.arcana.company_name}}'s Technical Whitepaper](https://www.notion.so/Arcana-Technical-Docs-a1d7fd0d2970452586c693e4fee14d08).

 ??? an-faq "Does the authenticated user see the same wallet address if they use different authentication providers to log into a Web3 app integrated with the {{config.extra.arcana.wallet_name}}?"